adrika-mandal-tech/CODECRAFT_ML_04/README.md

 It follows the American Sign Language rule.
 (Screenshot(8).png)

-It uses OpenCV,Tensorflow, MediaPipe for controlling visuls and gestures
+It uses OpenCV,Tensorflow, MediaPipe for controlling visuals and gestures of the model